<> <> <> <>

 This study from 2011 shows that people who exercised in the morning burned nearly 200 calories more than their afternoon exercise counterparts throughout the rest of their waking hours.

-This is because of EPOC, or: “Excess Post-Exercise Oxygen Consumption” (a term beloved by folks in the fitness industry).
+This is because of EPOC, or: “excess post-exercise oxygen consumption” (a term beloved by folks in the fitness industry).

 Basically, it means that your body will continue to burn calories even when you’re doing very little, like sitting at a desk, because of the fact that you’ve started the process before you started absorbing nutriment (read: shoving food into your face).
-This means that the food you do consume throughout the day will go towards replenishing your energy levels, and not your belly.

-You will sleep better
+2. You will sleep better

 It’s probably no wild revelation that exercising wears out the body, allowing for greater sleep at the end of the day, but by exercising in the morning, you allow your body to recover from your workout throughout the day.